lhr-solar/Power-Generation-Sunscatter/README.md

 ## Assembly and Testing

-> These instructions may be outdated for layout revision 3.3.0.
+> These instructions are outdated for layout revision 3.3.0.

 The board should be assembled and tested in sections to ensure proper functioning.
 Assembly should go through the following sections in order: